 How does restaurant employee scheduling work?

 When done correctly, a restaurant schedule perfectly matches up the necessary number of staff to the number of guests they can handle at the restaurant.
 This takes a lot of meticulous planning, research, and trial and error.
-This process isn’t simple and it can take a lot of time to successfully build a schedule that works for you and your team.
-The good news is that restaurant scheduling software or a restaurant schedule template can massively help here, and there are multiple ways to go about this process.
+This process isn’t simple and it can be time-consuming to successfully build a schedule that works for you and your team – and no one wants to spend hours in excel poring over timesheets.
+The good news is that restaurant scheduling software, restaurant scheduling tool, or a restaurant schedule template can massively help here, and there are multiple ways to go about this process.

 How to Build a Staff Schedule